 Morgan Advanced Materials launches Firecrete FP – the optimum solution for building hearths for stoves and fireplaces

-The first product of its type from the company, Firecrete FP has been developed to meet the specific requirements of an expanding stove and fireplace market which has led to the evolution of a range of refractory products for building hearths.
+The first product of its type from the company, Firecrete fire protection has been developed to meet the specific requirements of an expanding stove and fireplace market which has led to the evolution of a range of refractory products for building hearths.

-The use of special binders and high refractory raw materials give Firecrete FP tiles exceptional heat stability, with minimal shrinkages up to high temperatures.
+The use of special binders and high refractory raw materials give Firecrete fire protection tiles exceptional heat stability, with minimal shrinkages up to high temperatures.
 This also enhances colour durability throughout the range of usage temperatures and improves the aesthetics of the finished products.

-Harald Kaune of Morgan Advanced Materials says: “Firecrete FP is a valid alternative to pressed vermiculite.
+Harald Kaune of Morgan Advanced Materials says: “Firecrete fire protection is a valid alternative to pressed vermiculite.
 It boasts excellent insulation properties alongside excellent mechanical strength and abrasion resistance.
 Traditionally, refractory tiles, custom cut to a thickness of 40-50 mm, are used for wood fed fireplaces.
-By using Firecrete FP, it is possible to reduce tile thickness by 50 per cent.
+By using Firecrete fire protection, it is possible to reduce tile thickness by 50 per cent.
 This allows manufacturers to increase the number of insulation layers to improve thermal performance and efficiency.”

 As a result of its distinctive features, Firecrete fire protection also has potential for use in solar towers and photovoltaic installations.
 It is also ideal for applications where it is difficult to apply pre-shaped insulation materials and dense custom sized tiles.
 Moreover, it will accommodate ducts and connections for fumes exhaust in furnaces, kilns and industrial boilers.